6 types of gold IRA scams to avoid

 5. Shady custodians

-6. Unapproved ‘collectible’ coins
+6. Unapproved “collectible” coins

 Tips for avoiding gold IRA scams

-- Work only with a reputable gold dealer
+- Work only with a reputable gold dealer.

-- Verify the gold dealer’s licensure
+- Verify the gold dealer’s license through official regulatory bodies.

-- Ignore unsolicited emails, texts or phone calls
+- Ignore unsolicited emails, texts or phone calls.

 What to do if you’re a victim of a gold IRA scam